Shopify/checkout-sheet-kit-swift/README.md

 **Important considerations:**
 1. Initiating preload results in background network requests and additional CPU/memory utilization for the client, and should be used when there is a high likelihood that the buyer will soon request to checkout.
-2. Preloaded checkout session reflects the cart contents at the time when `preload` is called: if the cart is updated after `preload` is called, the application needs to call `preload` again to reflect the updated checkout session.
+2. A preloaded checkout session reflects the cart contents at the time when `preload` is called.
+If the cart is updated after `preload` is called, the application needs to call `preload` again to reflect the updated checkout session.
-3. Calling `preload(checkout:)` is a hint, not a guarantee: the library may debounce or ignore calls to this API depending on various conditions; the preload may not complete before `presentCheckout` is called, in which case the buyer may still see a spinner while the checkout session is finalized.
+3. Calling `preload(checkout:)` is a hint, not a guarantee: the library may debounce or ignore calls to this API depending on various conditions; the preload may not complete before `present(checkout:)` is called, in which case the buyer may still see a spinner while the checkout session is finalized.

 ### Monitoring the lifecycle of a checkout session